 The centerpiece of the Ophthalmology Department's structural reorganization has been its new emphasis on site-based ophthalmology services, with each site having a local director.
 In addition to general ophthalmology services, each site now offers a clinic session each week in each subspecialty.
 Patients with problems that are particularly complex or difficult to diagnose may be referred to an affiliate that is better equipped to deal with that condition.
-For example, cases demanding the most advanced ocular imaging may be referred to Long Island College Hospital (LICH); the most complex surgical procedures – such as demanding retinal procedures requiring specialized equipment and dedicated ophthalmology operating room staff – are performed either at LICH or University Hospital of Brooklyn or King County which is embarking on a new Retinal Surgical Program beginning July, 2010.
+For example, cases demanding the most advanced ocular imaging may be referred to the Bay Ridge Ambulatory Surgery Center; the most complex surgical procedures – such as demanding retinal procedures requiring specialized equipment and dedicated ophthalmology operating room staff – are performed either at Bay Ridge Ambulatory Surgery Center, University Hospital of Brooklyn or King County.

 Over the last few years the Ophthalmology Department has worked with leaders at each affiliated institution to improve the local site's facilities and equipment.
 In return for their investments in the upgrades, the department has pledged an influx of new patients ready to utilize site-based ophthalmology treatment.
 The result have far exceeded expectations, with patient visits at very high volumes all sites.
 The following summarizes developments at the six major affiliated programs.

 Kings County Hospital Center